 EDF report identifies U.S. companies making chemicals Europe classifies as dangerous

 Hundreds of companies located in the U.S. produce or import hundreds of chemicals designated as dangerous by the European Union.
-These chemicals are being produced in the U.S. in large amounts and at many different sites in 37 states.
+These chemicals are being produced in the U.S. in large amounts and at many different sites.
 (See tables [PDF] for company, state and chemical listings.)

-Last year, the European Union adopted its sweeping new chemicals regulation — Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) — under which companies must register all chemicals they place on the EU market in annual amounts above one metric ton.
+In 2006, the European Union adopted its sweeping chemicals regulation — Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) — under which companies must register all chemicals they place on the EU market in annual amounts above one metric ton.

 A hallmark of REACH is its identification of so-called “substances of very high concern” (SVHCs).
 REACH’s intent is ultimately to allow use of such SVHCs only when each use has been specifically authorized.

-To jumpstart that process, European environmental nongovernmental organizations have developed a list of chemicals that meet REACH’s criteria used to identify SVHCs.
+To jumpstart that process, European environmental nongovernmental organizations developed a list of chemicals that meet REACH’s criteria used to identify SVHCs.

 - Dangerous chemicals (SVHCs) are produced or imported in 37 states as well as Puerto Rico and the Virgin Islands, at as many as 78 sites per state.